 We have incurred aggregate net losses and negative cash flows from operations since our inception and anticipate we will continue to incur net losses for the foreseeable future.
-As of March 31, 2023, we had cash and cash equivalents of \$192.7 million.
+Since July 2020, we have funded our operations primarily through the issuance of equity.
+As of March 31, 2024, we had cash and cash equivalents of \$80.6 million.